Opinion: Could the UK’s Online Safety Bill kill off Twitter?

 The new act will force social networks to police timelines – especially for children – much more closely.
 There are, practically, two ways this can be done: one is by human moderators who deal with reports and scan problematic trends, and the other is by constantly updating the algorithm and the connections in what’s known as the knowledge graph.
 And it’s going to be expensive.
 People cost money, lots of money – and so does the constant maintenance and tweaking of complicated algorithms.

 That’s a problem for Twitter.
 Meta, the company that owns Facebook and Instagram, has more money than God.
 TikTok is riding a crest at the moment and has huge resources from its Chinese owners.
 But Twitter?
 Twitter is bleeding money and people.
-Remember a few months ago when Elon Musk let go of half his work force?
-Content curation and content moderation were a large part of those lay offs – in other words that teams that scrub the timeline and keep it shiny.
+Remember a few months ago when Elon Musk let go of half his workforce?
+Content curation and content moderation were a large part of those layoffs – in other words, the teams that scrub the timeline and keep it shiny.
 More people left shortly afterwards.

 Musk paid over the odds for Twitter, his loans have huge interest and his outgoings are still massive.
 It’s more than possible that he simply doesn’t (and won’t) have the resources to comply with strict new laws.